liquibase/liquibase-groovy-dsl/README.md

 ```

 ## News
+### March 1, 2025
+Release 4.0.1 adds support for Liquibase 4.31, including new attributes added to Liquibase since
+version 4.26.

 ### March 12, 2024
 Release 4.0.0 adds support for Liquibase 4.26, and removed official support for versions prior to
 that.
 Liquibase has had a lot of internal API changes between 6.16.1 and 4.26, and the plugin will